daphnesmit/prntr/README.md

 ## Browser Support

 - Chrome: Latest 2 versions should work at least
+- Chrome mobile: does not work.
+It calls onIncompatibleBrowser callback.
+- Chrome tablet: does not work.
+It calls onIncompatibleBrowser callback.
 - Firefox: Latest 2 versions should work at least.
 Firefox requires you to set 'open PDF in browser' setting to true in your browser settings to be able to print PDFs and such.
 - Safari: Latest 2 versions should partially work.
 Safari 14/15 has issues with printing more than once.
 See [this issue](https://github.com/crabbly/Print.js/issues/528) on StackOverflow.
-- Safari Mobile: Didn't check but who prints on iPad even these days.
-Actually who prints at all?!
+- Safari Mobile: Not working on iphone.
+It calls onIncompatibleBrowser callback.
+- Safari Tablet: Not working on ipad .
+It calls onIncompatibleBrowser callback.
 - Edge: Latest 2 versions should work at least.
 Old EdgeHTML engine should also work.
 Maybe you need to transpile package though.
-- IE11: I doubt it works in IE11.
-You probably need to transpile the package but I am not sure that will work.
+- IE11: NOPE!
 IE11 is really old and even Microsoft itself stopped supporting it.

 Feel free to send pull requests to fix any browser issues!